NiklasTiede/CheatSheet-Linux/README.md

 docker rmi $(docker images -q) -f   # deletes ALL docker images
 ```

 Usually your application is based on a image from the docker registry and it contains several other libraries.
-You could run the base image and install everything from within the container, but it's much more preferrable to create a Dockerfile which advises docker to build up the image.
+You could run the base image and install everything from within the container, but it's much more preferable to create a Dockerfile which advises docker to build up the image.
 BTW: Docker stores everything within `/var/lib/docker`.

 | Instruction                                   | Meaning                                                                             |
 | --------------------------------------------- | ----------------------------------------------------------------------------------- |